3 Days in the Big Apple

 On the way we passed a mobile political commentary.

-We booked an evening view from the Rock (required 2 hours in advance), window shopped, then decided to reset our booking while sipping hot chocolate at Saks 5th Ave cafe, which incidentally, has a grand view of Rockefeller Plaza.
+We booked an evening view for the Rock (required 2 hours in advance), window shopped, then decided to reset our booking while sipping hot chocolate at Saks 5th Ave cafe, which incidentally, has a grand view of Rockefeller Plaza.

 New York is street art.
 Anything from signs to designs can pop up.
 Some side street sleuthing revealed via brasil, an affordable and cozy restaurant with authentic Brazilian cuisine and cordial staff.
 Best food find we had in New York.
+Must get back there!

 Walking back to our hotel we passed through Times Square, testing all of our senses once again.
 There's always something interesting, but man, those lights are bright.